MaximeLionel/csapp/3_6 Control.md

 	return result;
 }
 ```
-gcc, run with command-line option -Og, produces the following code:
+GCC, run with command-line option -Og, produces the following code:
 ```z80
 # short loop_while(short a, short b)
 # a in %rdi, b in %rsi